Florida man executed for 1982 killing of abducted woman, in state's 10th execution of 2025

 The Department of Corrections said Bates awoke at 5:15 a.m.
 Tuesday and had three visitors, his daughter, his sister and his brother-in-law.
 He declined a last meal and did not meet with a spiritual adviser, department spokesman Ted Veerman said.

 Since the U.S. Supreme Court restored the death penalty in 1976, the highest previous annual total of Florida executions was eight in 2014.
-Florida has executed more people than any other state this year, while Texas and South Carolina are tied for second place with four each.
-Alabama has executed three people, Oklahoma two, and Arizona, Indiana, Louisiana, Mississippi and Tennessee have carried out one each, according to the nonprofit Death Penalty Information Center, which tracks executions nationwide.
+Florida has executed more people than any other state this year, while Texas and South Carolina have each executed four people so far in 2025.
+Alabama has executed three people, Oklahoma two and Arizona, Indiana, Louisiana, Mississippi and Tennessee have carried out one each, according to the nonprofit Death Penalty Information Center, which tracks executions nationwide.

 DeSantis has signed at least 20 execution warrants since taking office in 2019, and he has never held a clemency hearing for a prisoner on death row, according to the DPIC.